Skip to content

 • The fine on non-MLN interlibrary loans is up to $2 a day and is determined on a case-by-case basis.

-3. Borrowers are delinquent and prohibited from checking out materials when their card has more than $100 in fines.
+• Borrowers may be prohibited from checking out materials when their card has more than $100 in fines or fees.

-1. Borrowers will be charged the price shown in the item record for a lost or damaged item.
-Acton Memorial Library is unable to accept replacement items in lieu of payment for damaged items.
+1. Borrowers are charged the price shown in the item record for a lost or damaged item.
+The Library is unable to accept replacement items in lieu of payment for damaged items.

 2. For items that contain multiple parts, borrowers may be charged for missing pieces of sets or entire sets if the library is unable to replace the missing piece by itself.

-1. The library recognizes the importance of protecting the privacy and confidentiality of its users’ registration, circulation, and electronic access information.
+1. The library recognizes the importance of protecting the privacy and confidentiality of its users’ registration, circulation, and electronic access information and makes every reasonable effort to do so.

-2. Any person with positive identification is entitled to view their own library account information or the account of a second person who has given the first person his/her library card.
+2. Any person with positive identification is entitled to view their own library account information or the account of a second person who has given the first person their library card.

 3. Only users with proper identification may correct their library account information through the library.

-4. Personal information of library users may be accessed by and used by a staff member of Acton Memorial Library or other members of MLN when the staff member is acting within the scope of their library duties.
+4. Personal information of library users may be accessed by and used by a staff member of the Library or other members of MLN when the staff member is acting within the scope of their library duties.

-6. Acton Memorial Library and the Minuteman Library Network make every reasonable effort to maintain the accuracy of all information it collects and retains.
+6. The Library and the MLN make every reasonable effort to maintain the accuracy of all information it collects and retains.
 It is also committed to maintaining the security of all personal information.
 Appropriate physical, electronic, and managerial procedures are in place in an effort to safeguard and secure the information it collects to prevent unauthorized access, alteration, or disclosure of data.

-7. Despite precautions, no system is immune from unlawful intrusion through hacking, which violates both federal and state laws; therefore, Acton Memorial Library and the MLN cannot guarantee that information it collects will never be accessed by unauthorized users.
+7. Despite precautions, no system is immune from unlawful intrusion through hacking, which violates both federal and state laws; therefore, the Library and the MLN cannot guarantee that information it collects will never be accessed by unauthorized users.

 8. MLN provides essential information to trusted partners who work on behalf of or with Minuteman; however, these companies do not have any independent right to share this information.
 These companies must demonstrate that they agree that end user data will not be retained or sold or otherwise distributed or disclosed.

-9. There is no guarantee of privacy for email that travels over the Internet between a user and the Minuteman Library Network.
-Users can remove their email address online at https://library.minlib.net/patroninfo/ or request that it be removed from their record by a library staff member.
+9. There is no guarantee of privacy for email that travels over the Internet between a user and the MLN.
+To remove or change your email address, log into the Minuteman Library Network website, and browse to Account settings > Contact information, or you can request that it be removed from your record by a library staff member.